abhiSyncd/Java-8-Features-Step-By-Step/README.md

         -> collect(Supplier Interface)       : Convert Stream to collection

-   > - b) Types of operations in a stream :: Stream return Type
+   > - Types of operations in a stream :: Stream return Type

 	    i) Intermediate operations
 	         : return Stream and